-polyint — Integrate polynomial coefficient vectors and append a constant of integration.
+polyint — Integrate polynomial coefficient vectors in MATLAB and RunMat.

 - Accepts real or complex scalars, row vectors, column vectors, or empty vectors.
 Inputs with more than one non-singleton dimension raise MATLAB-compatible errors.